 Joseph Norman Clark Born 28 April 1920 - Died 16 November 1944 PDF Print Share Key details Contribute › Service numberNZ415076 AWMM Also known as ForceAir Force AWMM Last rankFlying Officer AWMMRoyal New Zealand Air Force, 207 Squadron, RAF AWMM WarWorld War II, 1939-1945 AWMM Lay a poppy Portrait, Weekly News - This image may be subject to copyrig … Read more View gallery Hide sources Show empty fields Identity About Contribute › Title ForenamesJoseph Norman AWMM SurnameClark AWMM Ingoa Also known as Service numberNZ415076 AWMM GenderMale AWMM Iwi Hapū Waka Rohe ReligionPresbyterian, Christian AWMM Images and documents Images Contribute › Documents Contribute › Civilian life About birth Contribute › Date of birth28 April 1920 AWMM Place of birthNew Zealand AWMM Birth notesNew Zealand AWMM Occupation before enlistmentWW2 Farmer AWMM Post war occupation Address before enlistmentPre 08 Sep 1941 Waiau Pa, Patumahoe, New Zealand AWMM Next of kin on embarkationMr N.M.
 Clark (father), Waiau Pa, Patumahoe, New Zealand AWMM Relationship statusPre 30 Oct 1942 Single AWMM Service Wars and conflicts Contribute › WarWorld War II, 1939-1945 AWMM CampaignsFrance and Germany (TBC) AWMM ForceAir Force AWMM Service numberNZ415076 AWMM Military serviceNo.
 1476 Advanced Ship Recognition Flight, Skeabrae AWMM Promotions/ Postings/ Transfers Miilitary decorations Contribute › Medals and Awards1939-1945 Star AWMMAir Crew Europe Star (France and Germany clasp) AWMMDefence Medal AWMMWar Medal 1939-1945 AWMMNew Zealand War Service Medal AWMM Training and Enlistment Contribute › Military trainingInitial Training Wing (1.5.42) AWMMEmpire Air Training Scheme (31.10.42) AWMMNo.
 7 Gunnery and Training School, Paulson, Manitoba AWMMNo.
 1 Air Observers School, Malton, Ontario (January 1943) AWMMNo.
 7 Gunnery and Training School, Paulson, Manitoba (April 1943) AWMMNo.
 5 Air Observers' School, Jurby, Isle of Man AWMMNo.
 14 Operational Training Unit, Market Harborough, Leicestershire AWMM1654 Conversion Unit, Wigsley, Nottinghamshire AWMMNo.
 5 Lancaster Finishing School, Syerston, Nottinghamshire AWMM EnlistmentWW2 8 September 1941 AWMM Age on enlistmentWW2 21 AWMM Embarkations Contribute › Embarkation detailsWW2 Royal New Zealand Air Force AWMM Prisoner of war Contribute › Capture details Days interned Liberation date POW liberation details POW serial number Medical history Contribute › Medical notesHeight, Unknown Period AWMM5 feet 8 1/4 inches AWMMHair colour, Unknown Period AWMMBrown AWMMEye colour, Unknown Period AWMMBlue AWMMComplexion, Unknown Period AWMMFresh AWMMHospital Diseases , Wounds, WWII AWMMFlying Accident : Shuttlegate, Derbyshire.
 He baled out and received a leg injury.
 He was admitted to station sick quarters at Finninley, Yorkshire, Doncaster Royal Infirmary and the RAF Hospital, Ely, Cambridgeshire.
 AWMMKilled in Action, Cause of Death AWMMKilled on air operations AWMM Last known rank Contribute › Last rankFlying Officer AWMMRoyal New Zealand Air Force, 207 Squadron, RAF AWMM Biographical information Biographical information Contribute › Joseph Clark was the son of Norman McLean Clark and Florence Ethel Clark, of Waiau Pa.He was originally buried in the Cemetery at Duren, Germany.
 AWMM Death About death Contribute › Age at death24 AWMM Date of death16 November 1944 AWMM Cause of deathKilled in Action AWMM Place of deathThe Netherlands (Holland) AWMM Death notesNetherlands AWMM Cemetery nameVenray War Cemetery, Limburg, Netherlands AWMM Grave referencePlot V; Row C; Graves 5-8 AWMM Memorial nameWaiau Pa School War Memorial, 571 Waiau Pa Road, Pukekohe, Auckland, New Zealand AWMM Memorial reference Obituary Roll of Honour Remember Joseph Norman Clark by laying a poppy.
-Joseph Henry Clark Joseph Lucas Gordon Clark Joseph Norman Clark Joseph Reynolds Clark Joseph William Clark Lay a poppy for 2015 Leave a note Leave a tribute or memory of Joseph Norman Clark Leave a note Contribute › Processing Sources Sources Contribute › External linksCommonwealth War Graves Commission.http://www.cwgc.orgSources UsedWaiau Pa School websitehttp://www.waiaupa.school.nz/Further ReferenceMinistry for Culture and Heritage.
+Joseph Henry Clark Joseph Lucas Gordon Clark Joseph Norman Clark Joseph Reynolds Clark Joseph William Clark Lay a poppy for 2016 Leave a note Leave a tribute or memory of Joseph Norman Clark Leave a note Contribute › Processing Sources Sources Contribute › External linksCommonwealth War Graves Commission.http://www.cwgc.orgSources UsedWaiau Pa School websitehttp://www.waiaupa.school.nz/Further ReferenceMinistry for Culture and Heritage.
 War Memorialhttp://www.nzhistory.net.nz/media/photo/waiau-pa-first-world-war-memorialFurther Reference DocumentsMartyn, E. (1998-2008).
 For Your Tomorrow (Vols.
 1-3).
 Christchurch, N.Z.: Volplane Press.
+AWMMThis record is a work in progress and was partially compiled from the “Database of New Zealand Airmen who took part in Advanced Air Training in Canada during WW2”.
+Researched by Ivan and Lorna Lindsey of Tauranga.
+N.Z.
+2003 – 2012.
+Reproduced with permission.
 AWMM Seen an error on this page?
 Tell us about it.